 Hanoi and Ho Chi Minh City are two vibrant startup scenes that encourage both local and foreign innovators to build their presence in Vietnam.
 Co-working spaces as well as startup incubators and accelerators span across their entire territory.
 However, the specificity of each city influences project typology and their way to welcome and encourage startup potential.

 Ho Chi Minh’s community has an entrepreneurial mindset, which sustains a high level of confidence in their ability to build startups and make them profitable.
-The city ranks a bit higher in the Tholons Index when considering the Digital & Innovation parameters: number and diversity of startups, startup ecosystem, and number of unicorns.
-By taking a look at the level of foreign investment in the region as compared to Hanoi, it is fair to say that Ho Chi Minh has a more extended startup ecosystem.
-But it also means higher competition and a fiercer fight in the innovation race.
+Hanoi however, managed to lead the Tholons Index when considering the Digital & Innovation parameters: number and diversity of startups, startup ecosystem, and number of unicorns.

 Pentalog: A Success Story in Hanoi